Coronavirus Updates and Pacific Surfliner Service Adjustments

 Effective March 19, the state of California instituted an executive order for residents to stay at home except for essential needs.
 Under this order, the Pacific Surfliner is considered an “essential service”, and will continue to operate as long as it is safe and sensible to do so.

 That said, Pacific Surfliner trains are now following a temporarily reduced schedule.
 This is a dynamic situation, so other changes to the schedule can be made if, for example, there are not enough crew members available or if public health conditions change in the area.

-Los Angeles Union Station has undergone a partial closure and is currently only open to ticketed passengers, including Amtrak ticketed customers.
-Individuals should book reservations in advance online, on the Amtrak app, or 800-USA-RAIL.
+- Partial Facility Closure: Los Angeles Union Station has undergone a partial closure and is currently only open to ticketed passengers.
+The Amtrak ticket window is still open.

 Please observe a minimum of six feet of distance while at the stations.